ammar91/Repository-Dashboard-using-BitBucket-API/README.md

 2) BitBucketService:

-  It have the methods and business logic the application uses to send to the gateway layer.
+  It has methods and business logic the application uses to send to the gateway layer.

 3) BitBucketWeb: (The User Interface - MVC5 Web Application)